The adventure begins… or so we thought…

 Hit the ground runnin’

-Because our plane was late, once we hit the ground in France, it was one make-it-happen moment after another.
-We basically ran around, trying so hard to make sense of literally everything while carting a ton of shit half way around the world… under a time constraint.
+Because our plane was late, once we hit the ground running in France.
+It was one make-it-happen moment after another.
+We basically ran around, trying so hard to make sense of literally everything while carting a ton of shit halfway around the world… under a time constraint.

 It was like we were on a loop… Do we go here?
 Wait, over there?
 What are we even doing?
 I can’t believe we are doing this!
 Do you speak English?
 He said go down the stairs and make the second left.
 Is this it?
 Are we really doing this?
 I can’t believe we are doing this!
 Here!
 This looks like it.
 OMG, wrong floor!
 Go!
 Go!
 Go!
 I can’t believe we are doing this!
 Are we really doing this? …and around and around we went.